JustinUrf/DigimonTCG-Odds/README.md

 * 9:20: Switch from researching graphing tools to writing project propasal
 * 10:15: Finished project proposal, watching videos on Nivo/Experimenting.
 * 1:00: Start practicing and understanding Nivo / thinking about react client
+* 3:20: Work on Figma design for what I want it to look like